 Learn more about personal data protection in the chapter on Personal privacy in the Student’s digital skills.

--You can learn about good practices for saving, storing and using data throughout their life cycle in the data management guide (in Finnish).
+-You can learn about good practices for saving, storing and using data throughout their life cycle in the data management guide.

 -You can read more about the principles of responsible research on the University of Helsinki’s Research integrity webpage.